hippojamba/magicsite/content/posts/sql-server-with-docker.md

 The last parameter we us is the Docker image `mcr.microsoft.com/mssql/server:latest`, if you desire a different version you can find what versions are available (here)[https://hub.docker.com/_/microsoft-mssql-server]

 ## Testing the mssql container manually
-To test the container we can create a database and table manually through the CLI.
-To run an interactive bash shell inside our **my-test-container** container we run `sudo docker exec -it my-test-container "bash"` in the terminal. `-it` is the shorthand options of `--interactive` and `--tty` combined, more about what they mean can be found [here](https://docs.docker.com/engine/reference/commandline/exec/).
+To test the container we can create a database and table manually through the **sqlcmd**.
+But first we must run an interactive bash shell inside our **my-test-container** container we run `sudo docker exec -it my-test-container "bash"` in the terminal. `-it` is the shorthand options of `--interactive` and `--tty` combined, more about what they mean can be found [here](https://docs.docker.com/engine/reference/commandline/exec/).

 When we have a shell inside the container we can run the **sqlcmd** with the command below.
 ```bash